-4) Where did component units go?
+Where did component units go?

 Separate reporting was eliminated when institutions moved to the new aligned reporting that was mandatory starting in 2010-11.
 Because the reporting of component units is unique to institutions using GASB standards (mostly used by public institutions) and not required by those using FASB standards (mostly private institutions), alignment would be better achieved if these units were not included.
-However, component unit information should still be included when reporting endowment assets in Part H.
+However, component unit information should still be included when reporting endowment net assets in Part H and for the data elements collected in Part N

-6) We do not capitalize our library.
+We do not capitalize our library.
 Do I report it on Part A page 2?